 If you use Wi-Fi in a public place like a coffee shop or airport, check to make sure it’s an encrypted, secure network.
 Don’t use auto-login features for websites or financial apps on your smartphone or tablet.
 If someone takes your device, they can access your accounts.
 Never respond to emails asking for personal information such as your Social Security number, account numbers, or passwords.

 3. Too much information can get you in trouble.

 Avoid posting too much personal information on social media.
 A person who wants to steal your identity can pick up that information and use it to answer the challenge questions banks and shopping sites use to make sure it’s really you logging into an account.

 4. Leave your Social Security card at home.

 If your wallet is lost or stolen, someone could use the information to open new accounts or commit medical identity fraud.
 Don’t put your Social Security number on checks either.

 5. Know who’s looking over your shoulder.

 So-called shoulder surfers stand behind or near you when you’re using an ATM to see your password or entering payment information while shopping on your phone.

 Once a year, check your free credit report from all three major national credit bureaus at www.annualcreditreport.com.
-Watch out, however, for sites with similar names that charge you for the report or want to sell you identity theft protect.
+Due to COVID-19, all three major credit bureaus are offering FREE WEEKLY credit reports for one year (thru 4/20/2021).
+Click here to take advantage of this offer.
+Watch out, however, for sites with similar names that charge you for the report or want to sell you identity theft protection.
 Check for new accounts you didn’t open or any address or personal information changes that you didn’t make.